LambSystems/urbanlens/docs/architecture.md

 ### 4.1 Frontend

-The frontend is primarily a legibility layer.
+The frontend is the investigation interface.

 It must show:

-- RGB plus thermal context
+- map with RGB plus thermal overlay
-- hotspot candidates
+- prompt input for the user to ask questions
-- one selected hotspot investigation trace
+- chain of thought panel showing every agent reasoning step and tool call in real time
-- discarded hotspot state
+- evidence gathered at each step
-- Top 3 ranking
+- final answer with structured recommendations
-- final recommendation
+- conversation history for follow-ups on the same region

-The frontend should optimize for fast judge comprehension, not feature breadth.
+The frontend should optimize for fast judge comprehension of the agent's reasoning process.

 ### 4.2 API and Session Layer

-This layer should stay thin.
+This layer manages the conversation between user and agent.

 Responsibilities:

-- accept region analysis request
+- accept region selection and load data context
-- define an analysis region around a map click
+- accept user prompt
-- retrieve available drone sources intersecting that region
+- maintain session state so follow-up questions have context
-- load cached or live evidence
+- route prompt + data context to the agent orchestrator
-- coordinate orchestrator lifecycle
+- stream chain of thought steps back to the frontend
-- return structured data for the UI
+- return structured response with answer and evidence

-This layer should not contain complex reasoning logic.
+This layer should not contain reasoning logic — that belongs to the agent.

 ### 4.2.1 Source Retrieval and Evidence Normalization